chef/chef-oss-practices/contributors/guide/README.md

 We're glad you're interested in contributing to a Chef project, and we're here to do everything we can to make your first contribution experience a great one.

 We hope this guide will help you to choose where to contribute and show you the ropes of crafting your first contribution.
-If you have questions about the development process or are feeling stuck with your first contribution, feel free to jump into specific project's public development Slack channel or join a project specific mailing list. zThe specific channels and mailing list URLs can be found in the CONTRIBUTING.md file found in each project repository.
+If you have questions about the development process or are feeling stuck with your first contribution, feel free to jump into specific project's public development Slack channel or join a project specific mailing list.
+The specific channels and mailing list URLs can be found in the CONTRIBUTING.md file found in each project repository.

 ## Find something to work on